Request a CatalogContact Us

 Academics

 Some homeschool programs seem to take a full day to get through.
 It seems that CHC has a somewhat shorter day.
-Is it possible to have a program that takes less time but still 'covers all the bases'?
+Is it possible to have a program that takes less time but still "covers all the bases"?

 Yes!
 It is CHC's belief that, when solid academics are offered in a gentle, flexible manner, the vast majority of children will blossom spiritually, emotionally, and academically.
 An exhausted child is not going to be as receptive to learning as is the child who is engaged in his subjects and not overwhelmed.
-CHC's educational approach lays a joyful foundation, resulting in children who achieve at and above grade level, do not 'burn out,' and instead 'learn how to learn.'
+CHC's educational approach lays a joyful foundation, resulting in children who achieve at and above grade level, do not "burn out," and instead "learn how to learn."

 Are CHC materials "light"?